 The second unbiblical answer was in response to Elizabeth’s question asking Pastor Tim why he believes.
 It was virtually guaranteed the Hollywood-version pastor’s response (which sadly is a fair representation of many pastors in the real world) would be one that promotes blind faith.
 “I don’t know.
 I believe”.
 But what does the Bible actually say?
 The following would have been a biblical response to Elizabeth’s question.

 Pastor Tim: “That’s a good question Elizabeth.
 How do I know?
 Because the Bible tells us in Hebrews 11:1 that faith is ‘the evidence of things not seen’.
 I know God is who he says he is because His invisible attributes are clearly seen by the things He has made.
 Just look at the creation and the amazing design of everything around you.
-Here, go to rsr.org and learn more about it!
+Here, go to Real Science Radio at rsr.org and learn more about it!
 Then consider the overwhelming historical evidence for Jesus.
 Every day people honor his birth, willingly or not, when they put the date since his time of birth on a check or an application, or when they look at the time since his birth when they glance at their watch or set an alarm.
 Everything points back to Jesus.
 Here Elizabeth, read this article on the historicity of Jesus, plus so much more at bibleevidences.com.”

-Instead of an expression of doubt on Elizabeth’s face (see end of clip), instead its much more likely she would have a look of curiosity and interest!
+Instead of an expression of doubt on Elizabeth’s face (see end of clip), its much more likely she would have a look of curiosity and interest!

 Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have. – 1 Peter 3:15